-Regular readers may recall an article here several months ago about brain machines—electronic devices that use flashing lights to promote relaxation.
+Regular readers may recall an article here about brain machines—electronic devices that use flashing lights to promote relaxation.
 The idea behind these machines is that brainwaves have a tendency to fall in step with stimuli of certain frequencies—a phenomenon known as entrainment.
 So by flashing lights at the same frequency as one’s brainwaves would have during, say, deep meditation, a machine should be able to induce a meditative state artificially.
-It’s a fascinating concept, and there are numerous gadgets that use light or sound and light together to induce sleep, improve learning and creativity, and perform any number of other feats.
+It’s a fascinating concept, and there are numerous gadgets that use light alone, or sound and light together, to induce sleep, improve learning and creativity, and perform any number of other feats.

 In the course of my research for that article, I noticed that there were also products that claimed to produce exactly the same effect using sound alone.
 Somewhat skeptical, I put on some headphones and listened to one of the sample recordings.
 The next thing I knew, I was waking up, wiping the drool from my keyboard.
 A half hour had gone by and I never knew what hit me.
 Whatever happened, the effect was as surprising as it was impressive.

 I decided to investigate further.
 There are, it turns out, quite a few different companies selling downloadable audio files, CDs, and electronic gadgets based on the basic notion of binaural beats.
 Although they come in many different forms and have different claims, they all exploit an interesting quality of the brain.